That Canadians who are deafblind will be integrated in society through access to information and services that meet their specific needs.

 Volunteer Board of Directors

-Rotary Cheshire Homes and The Canadian Helen Keller Centre held our Annual General Meeting on Tuesday September 18, 2012 at the CNIB Centre, 1929 Bayview Avenue, Toronto, Ontario.
-The evening turned out to be a great success.
-Special thanks to retiring board members, Deirdre Gibson and Kelly Pollock.
+The Canadian Helen Keller Centre held its Annual General Meeting of the Board of Directors on Tuesday September 17, 2013 at the CNIB Centre, 1929 Bayview Avenue, in Toronto, Ontario.

 How It All Began: